 Mizuho Koyama: Merging East and West

-Japanese artist Mizuho Koyama’s (b.1949) recent drawings from her series Sumi Works (2008-present), in ink, crayons, and charcoal on paper, turns our attention towards calligraphy’s validity as a form of drawing and its power in reconciliation distinct styles and politics between East and West within a year marked by division and unprecedented attacks on the democratic system in both Japan and the USA.
+Japanese artist Mizuho Koyama’s (b.1949) recent drawings from her series Sumi Works (2008-present), in ink, crayons, and charcoal on paper, turns our attention toward calligraphy’s validity as a form of drawing and its power in reconciliation distinct styles and politics between East and West within a year marked by division and unprecedented attacks on the democratic system in both Japan and the USA.

 In Koyama, we encounter an artist whose career centers around the creation and development of her own style leading to her work’s current singularity and maturity, radical contemporary calligraphy, what she terms as ‘calli-graphiti’.
 For each of her works, both theme, and composition are never left to chance and follow a specific